sweeta-mca/reviewScrapper/README.md

 # reviewScrapper

-## simple review scrapper from flipkart using python, flask
+## simple review scrapper for scrapping products review from flipkart website using python, flask